 In fact, the content is what I was interested in checking out next.
 I wanted to see if they published quality content, for a few different reasons.

-For one, great articles means a larger audience.
+For one, having great articles means a larger audience.
 But also, better articles mean that writers will have to really step up their game if they want to get published.

 It is also a good idea for writers to check out any content on websites that they plan to pitch to because this will give them a better idea of the style of content that those sites are looking for… which will increase the odds that the writer will be able to write something that will actually get published.